McKinsey Growth Pyramid explained

-This article explains the McKinsey Growth Pyramid in a practical way.
+McKinsey Growth Pyramid: this article explains the McKinsey Growth Pyramid in a practical way.
+Next to what it is, this article also highlights the various grow strategies and the seven oopportunities for growth.
 After reading it, you understand the core of this strategy theory.
+Enjoy reading!

 What is the McKinsey Growth Pyramid?

 American organisational consulting agency McKinsey has developed quite a few strategies throughout the years, among which is the McKinsey Growth Pyramid.

 This model can be compared to the product market matrix of Igor Ansoff (Ansoff Matrix), which looks at current markets and new markets in combination with the current product range and the new product range.

 This can lead to 4 growth strategies; product penetration, production development, market development and diversification.

 McKinsey Growth Pyramid: the development based on choices